FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 5. Use in Fragrances

-In the fragrance industry, ethyl laurate is valued for its ability to impart a creamy, waxy note that enhances the richness and depth of floral and fruity compositions.
-It is commonly used in personal care products, such as lotions and creams, where it contributes to a luxurious, smooth texture.
-Ethyl laurate is typically used at concentrations ranging from 0.1% to 1% in fragrance formulations, depending on the desired effect.
-Its low volatility makes it a suitable base note, providing lasting power to the fragrance.
+Ethyl laurate is utilized in fragrance formulations for its ability to impart a creamy, waxy note that enhances the richness of floral and fruity compositions.
+It is commonly found in personal care products, such as lotions and creams, where it contributes to the overall sensory experience.
+Typical concentration ranges in fragrance applications are between 0.1% and 1%, depending on the desired intensity and product type.
+Ethyl laurate is considered a middle note due to its moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts